MaslowMae/challenge3/README.md

 Find support at https://github.com/MaslowMae for contact inquiries.

 ## Roadmap
-Maybe in the future you can have your own ecrypted password creator and security key for your personal laptop!
+Maybe in the future I can learn more about adding screenshots or GIFs to the README!

 ## Contributing
 Open to all advice and suggestions or resources to be better.